elastic/kibana/STYLEGUIDE.md

 make sure every instance of that component has a unique `id`.
 To make the generation of those `id`s easier, you can use the `htmlIdGenerator` service in the `@elastic/eui`.

-A react component could use it as follows:
+A React component could use it as follows:

 ```jsx
 import { htmlIdGenerator } from '@elastic/eui';